Universal / Whole School Approach

 DfE / Ofsted / MH Leads in Schools

 The Department of Education (DfE) and Ofsted recognise that the whole school approach will help pupils succeed, as the approach supports them to become resilient and mentally healthy and will be effective in improving long term outcomes for children and young people.
-The current Ofsted Framework (Sept '21) draws on the PHE Whole School Approach and the DfE funded MH Leads Training is centred on the 8 Principles.
+The current Ofsted Framework (Sept '21) draws on the PHE 8 Principles as is the DfE funded MH Leads Training.